'Jump Start' Provides Students with Taste of College

 “I’m very interested in the future of students,” Bennett said.
 “Don’t you want to see more teachers who look like yourselves teaching students?”

-Transitioning to college life is not easy for some students in Philadelphia and other urban areas such as Harrisburg and Reading.
+Transitioning to college life isn’t easy for some students in Philadelphia and other urban areas such as Harrisburg and Reading.
 For some, there is a lack of encouragement from their parents to attend college or an absence of role models who have attended college.
 Financial costs can be an issue and access to health care, which is required in order to participate in the program.

-Some students have turned down the chance to attend the “Jump Start” program because they are working during the summer to help support their family, Bennett said.
+Some students have turned down the chance to attend “Jump Start” program because they are working during the summer to help support their family, Bennett said.

 Diemmer Melendez, 16, a rising senior at Samuel Fels High School, said the “Jump Start” program has only deepened his resolve to attend University of Miami and share his love for world events with students as a history teacher.

 Initially, he found the prospect of attending college intimidating.
 He dwelled on the stress and anxiety of rigorous academic study.
 But his viewpoint changed.